 Picture going out into your backyard, picking a ripe red apple, washing it off, and then taking a big bite out of its juicy deliciousness.
 You can imagine the freshness, can’t you?
 You can imagine the crunch.

 Perhaps, once the weather warms up, you can have exactly that experience.
 Or maybe you can’t, given that not everyone is lucky enough to have an apple tree in their own yard.
-You can, however, enjoy freshly harvested vegetables, year-round, thanks to The Chef's Garden—vegetables that are clearly and directly traceable from our rich lake bottom soil to your front door—freshly harvested vegetables that have 300-600 percent more vitamins and minerals than the USDA baseline.
+You can, however, enjoy freshly harvested vegetables, year-round, thanks to The Chef's Garden—vegetables that are clearly and directly traceable from our rich lake bottom soil to your front door.
+As a result of our regenerative farming practices, we have found that our products often contain more minerals than the USDA average!
+Learn more about our Health and Wellness initiatives.

 Problems with Processed Foods